emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 setparam 0099 <MNC>
 ```

 All commands can be concatenated into one SMS (max.
-160 characters) by using the ; as a delimiter.
+160 characters) by using the `;` as a delimiter:

 ```
 setparam 0242 em; setparam 0917 1; setparam 0020 <MNC>; .....